Does Weight Matter in a Fight? | Explained

 Does Weight Matter in a Fight?

 Weight matters a massive amount in a fight.
-It matters so much so that many fighters put themselves through extreme weight cuts in order to make a certain weight class.
+It matters so much that many fighters put themselves through extreme weight cuts to make a certain weight class.

 A size advantage allows opponents to have an increased ability to deliver more powerful strikes, as well as being able to better absorb powerful strikes.